Ekrekr/ldr/README.md

-# LDR
+# PyLDR

-LDR stands for Latent Dimensionality Reduction, and is a method for interpreting black box models.
+Pyldr stands for (Python) Latent Dimensionality Reduction, and is a method for interpreting black box models.
 It is deployed here as a python module.

 Black box models often provide better results than more interpretable methods, and brings some [quite strong opions](https://arxiv.org/abs/1811.10154).
 This method aims to bridge that gap by providing a generic, reliable algorithmic method for interpreting any model.
 I define interpretability as: